Egberun/deepseek-document-chatbot/README.md

 - 🎯 **Customizable Prompts**: Tailor the system to different use cases and domains
 - 🌐 **Web Interface**: User-friendly interface for easy interaction
 - 📊 **Monitoring & Evaluation**: Comprehensive tools for performance tracking
+- 🐳 **Docker Support**: Connect to models running in Docker containers

 ## Quick Start